-Shares Outstanding: 20,901,838 shares of common stock outstanding as of April 15, 2020.
+Shares Outstanding: 25,688,062 shares of common stock outstanding as of April 12, 2024.
 Voting: There are four ways a stockholder of record can vote:

 (1) By Internet: You may vote over the Internet by following the instructions provided in the Notice or, if you requested to receive your proxy materials by U.S. mail, by following the instructions on the proxy card.

-- (2) By Telephone: If you requested to receive your proxy materials by U.S. mail, you may vote by telephone by following the instructions on the proxy card. - (3) By Mail: If you requested to receive your proxy materials by U.S. mail, you may complete, sign and return the accompanying proxy card in the postage-paid envelope provided. - (4) In Person: If you are a stockholder as of the record date, you may vote in person at the meeting.
-Submitting a proxy will not prevent stockholders from attending the Annual Meeting, revoking their earlier-submitted proxy, and voting in person.
+(2) By Telephone: If you requested to receive your proxy materials by U.S. mail, you may vote by telephone by following the instructions on the proxy card.
+(3) By Mail: If you requested to receive your proxy materials by U.S. mail, you may complete, sign and return the accompanying proxy card in the postage-paid envelope provided.

+(4) Live: If you are a stockholder as of the record date and you attend the Annual Meeting virtually, you may vote live at the Annual Meeting.
+Submitting a proxy will not prevent stockholders from attending the Annual Meeting virtually, revoking their earlier-submitted proxy, and voting live at the Annual Meeting.

-In order to be counted, proxies submitted by telephone or Internet must be received by 11:59 p.m. central time on June 8, 2020.
+In order to be counted, proxies submitted by telephone or Internet must be received by 11:59 p.m. central time on June 10, 2024.
 Proxies submitted by U.S. mail must be received before the start of the Annual Meeting.